vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 12\.
 "O Agni, O _G_âtavedas,[^291] at our request thou hast carried the offerings, having first rendered them sweet.
 Thou gavest them to the Fathers, and they fed on their share.
 Eat also, O god, the proffered oblations!

+[^291]: Cf. Max Müller, Rig-Veda, transl. vol. i. p.
+24.

 13\.
 "The Fathers who are here, and the Fathers who are not here, those whom we know, and those whom we know not, thou _G_âtavedas, knowest how many they are, accept the well-made sacrifice with the sacrificial portions!

 14\.
 "To those who, whether burned by fire or not burned by fire, rejoice in their share in the midst of heaven, grant thou, O King, that their body may take that life which they wish for!"[^292]

 Distinct from the worship offered to these primitive ancestors, is the reverence which from an early time was felt to be due by children to their departed father, soon also to their grandfather, and great-grandfather.
 The ceremonies in which these more personal feelings found expression were of a more domestic character, and allowed therefore of greater local variety.

+[^292]:
+    In a previous note will be found the statement by Professor De Coulanges, of Strasburg, that in India, as in other countries, a belief in the ancestral spirits came first, and a belief in divinities afterward.
+Professor Müller cites other arguments which might be employed in support of such a theory.
+The name of the oldest and greatest among the Devas, for instance, is not simply Dyaus, but Dyaush-pitâ, Heaven-Father; and there are several names of the same character, not only in Sanskrit, but in Greek and Latin also.
+Jupiter and Zeus Pater are forms of the appellation mentioned, and mean the Father in Heaven.
+It does certainly look as though Dyaus, the sky, had become personal and worshipped only after he had been raised to the category of a Pitri, a father; and that this predicate of Father must have been elaborated first before it could have been used, to comprehend Dyaus, the sky, Varu_n_a, and other Devas.
+Professor Müller, however, denies that this is the whole truth in the case.
+The Vedic poets, he remarks, believed in Devas—gods, if we must so call them—literally, the bright ones; Pit_ri_s, fathers; and Manushyas, men, mortals.
+(Atharva-Veda, X. 6, 32.)
+Who came first and who came after it is difficult to say; but as soon as the three were placed side by side, the Devas certainly stood the highest, then followed the Pit_ri_s, and last came the mortals.
+Ancient thought did not comprehend the three under one concept, but it paved the way to it.
+The mortals after passing through death became Fathers, and the Fathers became the companions of the Devas.

+    In Manu there is an advance beyond this point.
+The world, all that moves and rests, we are told (Manu III., 201), has been made by the Devas; but the Devas and Danavas were born of the Pit_ri_s, and the Pit_ri_s of the _R_ishis.
+Originally the _R_ishis were the poets of the Vedas, seven in number; and we are not told how they came to be placed above the Devas and Pit_ri_s.
+It does not, however, appear utterly beyond the power to solve.
+The Vedas were the production of the _R_ishis, and the Pit_ri_s, being perpetuated thus to human memory, became by a figure of speech their offspring.
+The Devas sprung from the Pit_ri_s, because it was usual to apotheosize the dead.
+"Our ancestors desired," says Cicero, "that the men who had quitted this life should be counted in the number of gods."
+Again, the conception of patrons or Pit_ri_s to each family and tribe naturally led to the idea of a Providence over all; and so the Pit_ri_ begat the Deva.
+This religion preceded and has outlasted the other.—A. W.

 It would be quite impossible to give here even an abstract only of the minute regulations which have been preserved to us in the Brâhma_n_as, the _S_rauta, G_ri_hya, and Sâmayâ_k_ârika Sûtras, the Law-books, and a mass of later manuals on the performance of endless rites, all intended to honor the Departed.
 Such are the minute prescriptions as to times and seasons, as to altars and offerings, as to the number and shape of the sacrificial vessels, as to the proper postures of the sacrificers, and the different arrangements of the vessels, that it is extremely difficult to catch hold of what we really care for, namely, the thoughts and intentions of those who first devised all these intricacies.
 Much has been written on this class of sacrifices by European scholars also, beginning with Colebrooke's excellent essays on "The Religious Ceremonies of the Hindus," first published in the "Asiatic Researches," vol. v.
 Calcutta, 1798.
 But when we ask the simple question, What was the thought from whence all this outward ceremonial sprang, and what was the natural craving of the human heart which it seemed to satisfy, we hardly get an intelligible answer anywhere.
 It is true that _S_râddhas continue to be performed all over India to the present day, but we know how widely the modern ceremonial has diverged from the rules laid down in the old _S_âstras, and it is quite clear from the descriptions given to us by recent travellers that no one can understand the purport even of these survivals of the old ceremonial, unless he understands Sanskrit and can read the old Sûtras.
 We are indeed told in full detail how the cakes were made which the Spirits wore supposed to eat, how many stalks of grass were to be used on which they had to be offered, how long each stalk ought to be, and in what direction it should be held.
 All the things which teach us nothing are explained to us in abundance, but the few things which the true scholar really cares for are passed over, as if they had no interest to us at all, and have to be discovered under heaps of rubbish.